Skip To Content

 By providing your contact information above, you agree that a representative of Merrill, the Brokerage affiliate of Bank of America Corporation, may contact you via telephone and/or email to discuss and/or offer investment products and services that may be appropriate for you.
 You agree that you are providing to us your consent for us to contact you regardless of any Do Not Call or Do Not Email privacy choices you may have previously expressed until you revoke this consent, or up to 90 days.
 You may revoke your consent at any time by notifying the Merrill representative.

-“There are multiple personal variables to weigh when starting to think about how much you’ll need to save for retirement,” says Kaneer.
-Your current age may be among the most important.
-Especially if you’re young and in good health, your retirement may last 30 years or more, he notes.
+“There are multiple personal variables to weigh when starting to think about how much you’ll need to save for retirement,” says Galvin.
+Your current age may be among the most important, but also consider how long you expect to live.
+Fifty-four percent of Americans say they aim to live to the age of 100, yet only 26% expect to work past age 70.3 If you feel similarly — especially if you’re young and in good health — your retirement may last 30 years or more, Galvin notes.

 No matter what your current age is, however, you may find that you end up retiring earlier (or later) than expected based on unforeseen circumstances.
-Either situation could affect the number of years you will need to rely on your assets for income, and it’s important to plan for those possibilities.
+Either situation could affect the number of years you will need to rely on your assets for income.
+To help ensure your money lasts in retirement, it’s important to plan for those possibilities.

-* The accumulated investment savings by age 65 could provide an annual retirement income, adjusted for future inflation (in today’s dollars), of this amount with a high (95%) probability of success for a life expectancy of 91 years, if withdrawn at a sustained spending rate of 3.84%, and invested using conservative asset allocations.
-Source: Chief Investment Office, Portfolio Analytics, “Determining sustainable retiree spending rates: Beyond the 4% rule,” January 2022.
+* The accumulated investment savings by age 65 could provide an annual retirement income, adjusted for future inflation (in today’s dollars), of this amount with a high (95%) probability of success, if withdrawn at a sustained spending rate of 3.52%.
+Source: Chief Investment Office, “Determining sustainable retiree spending rates: Beyond the 4% rule,” January 2025.

 Your advisor can estimate how your assets might look in the future, given your current savings rate and investment allocation, factoring in the risk of inflation and market performance.
 (You can prepare for that conversation using our Personal Retirement Calculator, which lets you view a projection of your future savings based on your age and current savings rate.)

-“Even if you find that you're behind where you want to be, don’t get discouraged,” advises Kaneer.
-“There are a number of ways that you can catch up.”
+“Even if you find that you’re behind where you want to be, don’t get discouraged,” advises Galvin.
+“There are a number of ways you can catch up.”
 Be sure you’ve maxed out tax-advantaged retirement plans, such as a 401(k) or IRA, and taken advantage of any employer match.
-If you’re 50 or over, you may be eligible for additional
+If you’re 50 or over, you may be eligible for additional “catch-up” contributions.
+Under SECURE 2.0, those contributions will be adjusted for inflation, and those who are 60 to 63 may be able to save even more.
+To find out current contribution limits, see our annual limits guide.

-Source: Bank of American Office of the CIO.
-Assumes a 7.1% annual return.
-The 401(k) contribution includes the $6,500/year catch-up contribution for those age 50+, and does not include any potential company match.
+Source: Investor.gov Compound Interest Calculator.
+Assumes a 7.1% annual return and does not take into account future inflation adjustments.
+The 401(k) contribution includes the $7,500/year catch-up contribution for those age 50-plus and the $11,250/year catch-up contribution for those age 60 to 63.It does not include any potential company match.
 This example is hypothetical and does not represent the performance of a particular investment.
 This example assumes annual returns before taxes, fees and expenses.
 Your results will vary.
 Actual investing includes fees and other expenses that may result in lower returns than this hypothetical example.

 Other tax-advantaged savings options include certain annuities and cash-value life insurance.
 With a high-deductible health insurance plan, you’re eligible to contribute pre-tax dollars to a health savings account, which can be rolled over year after year and used in retirement for more than healthcare costs.

 A financial advisor may also suggest revisiting your investment strategy.
-“Asset allocation and thoughtful, goals-based portfolio management are two things that can potentially steer you to a better retirement outcome,” notes Kaneer.
+“Asset allocation and thoughtful, goals-based portfolio management are two things that can potentially steer you to a better retirement outcome,” notes Galvin.

 Choose your advisor in a more personalized way